 I have to admit, my favorite part of this surf shop is the giant wave photo-op outside.
-Make your way into the store, and you can shop all of summer’s favorite brands like Billabong, Vans, Quicksilver, Volcom, Roxy, Oakley and Ray-Ban.
+Make your way into the store and you can shop all of summer’s favorite brands, including Billabong, Vans, Quicksilver, Volcom, Roxy, Oakley and Ray-Ban.
 Perhaps a new bikini or board shorts for your visit to Universal's Volcano Bay?

 Universal Studios Store